TL;DR: Why Reddit Ads Work for B2B

 One tip for testing Reddit ad formats

-Don’t over-optimize too early.
-Let campaigns run with a few formats.
-Then double down on what’s gaining lift towards your key KPIs.
+Don’t over-optimize too early, let campaigns run with a few formats, and then double down on what’s gaining lift towards your key KPIs.

 3. How Do You Target B2B Audiences on Reddit?

-Reddit’s targeting stack isn’t as deep as LinkedIn’s.
-But it’s evolving quickly.
-It can work well when combined smartly.
+Reddit’s targeting stack isn’t as deep as LinkedIn’s, but it’s evolving quickly, and can work well when leveraged for the right community.

 What are the core targeting dimensions for Reddit ads for B2B?